Value Drifts: Tracing Value Alignment During LLM Post-Training: Estimating Dataset Distribution

-To address this limitation, we constructed a synthetic drift preference dataset. \Cref{fig:synthetic_data_dist} displays the histogram of Euclidean distances between the stance representations of its preference pairs.
-In stark contrast to the standard preference datasets, this distribution has a dominant peak at the high-distance end, showing a a substantial number of responses with a `large value gap', providing a stronger signal for preference optimization.
+To address the limitation of low value gap, we construct a synthetic drift preference dataset. \Cref{fig:synthetic_data_dist} displays the histogram of Euclidean distances between the stance representations of its preference pairs.
+In stark contrast to the standard preference datasets, the distribution shows a substantial number of responses with a `large value gap', providing a stronger signal for preference optimization.